DLeeSolar/DLeeSolar/README.md

 🔭 I'm currently working on a research paper to compare our methods of finding quasi-separatrix layers with the methods of another author.

-🌱 I'm learning better git practice, Java and Puppet.
+🌱 I'm learning better git practice, Java, SQL and Puppet.
 I've recently started looking at Lua too, and have been playing around with Python.

 <!--
 **DLeeSolar/DLeeSolar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.